ministryofjustice/justice-gov-uk/.github/pages/editing/pages.md

 #### Title tag setting

-The title tag is one of the afore mentioned settings.
-The following guidance is provided to help you create an accessible title tag.

 ![Screenshot of the Title Tag field](../assets/page-title-tag.png)

 Each page should have a unique, descriptive title that accurately reflects its purpose and content.
 Page titles should be structured consistently across the service while still being specific.